-Prediction Method Accuracy Rate Final State-based Method 0.674 Simple Moving Average Method $(n_w = 5)$ 0.753 Exponential Moving Average Method ($\alpha_r = 0.9$) 0.645 Exponential Moving Average Method ($\alpha_r = 0.95$) 0.657 Exponential Moving Average Method ($\alpha_r = 1$) 0.680 Proposed LSTM based Predictor 0.824 Proposed Residual Network based Predictor 0.841 where J_1 is the value of the tasks during the last time slot, α_r is the decay parameter to optimize the accuracy and adjusted by experience.
-The results of the predicted resource utilization of different methods are shown in TABLE 3.
-It can be concluded that the accuracy rate of the proposed LSTM and residual network-based network is much higher than the baselines.
+Prediction Method Accuracy Rate Final State-based Method 0.674 Simple Moving Average Method ($n_w = 5$) 0.753 Exponential Moving Average Method ($\alpha_r = 0.9$) 0.645 Exponential Moving Average Method ($\alpha_r = 0.95$) 0.657 Exponential Moving Average Method ($\alpha_r = 1$) 0.680 Proposed LSTM based Predictor 0.824 Proposed Residual Network based Predictor 0.841 the profit of the normal rental mode gradually decreases due to the SLA discount.
+However, the extra income from overbooking offsets the loss of the previous part and leads to an increase in total profit.
+So how to choose the value of th{ex} is a trade-off between QoS satisfaction and profit.
+To ensure that the QoS Satisfaction ratio of the normal rental mode reaches above 0.9995, the value of th{ex} is set to 0.8.